Rustam-Z/big-data/Big Data/big_data.md

 **Deployment nodes**
 - *Fully distributed mode*: each service runs on a seperate hardware.
 Used in production.
 Service means (namenode, secondary namenode, job tracker, and data node).
 - *Pseudo distributed mode*: All services run on the same machine but with a different JVM (testing)
-- *Standalon mode*: All services run on the same machine and on the one JVM.
+- *Standalone mode*: All services run on the same machine and on the one JVM.

 **Functionality of each component**
 - Master node